official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 a deadline for a vote in the Security Council of 14 March.

-58

-The Report of the Iraq Inquiry•  A review of UK policy at the end of February 2003 when the inspectors had
+*  A review of UK policy at the end of February 2003 when the inspectors had

 found no evidence of WMD and there was only limited support for the second resolution in the Security Council.

-•  The question of whether Iraq had committed further material breaches as specified in operative paragraph 4 of resolution 1441 (2002), as posed in Mr Brummell’s letter of 14 March to Mr Rycroft.
+*  The question of whether Iraq had committed further material breaches as specified in operative paragraph 4 of resolution 1441 (2002), as posed in Mr Brummell’s letter of 14 March to Mr Rycroft.